openhab/openhab-addons/bundles/org.openhab.binding.freeathomesystem/README.md

 Things are all discovered automatically and visible on the openHAB dashboard after pushing the scan button

-If you really like to manually configure a thing:
+In order to manually configure a Thing:

 ```java
 Bridge freeathomesystem:bridge:mysysap [ ipaddress="...", username="...", password="..." ]